-12.A.
-CPC V 19-00065 An ordinance vacating a public right-of-way described as a portion of Tejon Place and the adjacent ten foot alleys south of E. Navajo St. and east of S. Tejon St. within the Maddock's Addition to Ivywild and the Williamson's Addition to Ivywild consisting of 0.104 acres.
-Presenter: Peter Wysocki, Director, Planning and Community Development Department Ryan Tefertiller, Manager, Urban Planning Division Attachments: V_ROW_ORD_lvywildHotelAlley Exhibit A - Legal Description Exhibit B - Vacation Plat Ivywild Hotel Alley Vacation Council Presentation 092419 7.7.402.C Vacation Procedures Ryan Tefertiller, Manager, Urban Planning Division, Planning and Community Development, presented the Ordinance for the Ivywild Hotel alley vacation.
-He gave a brief background of the site, and an overview of and values.
-The gave a sher sackyround of the site, and an overview of the application, stakeholder notice, analysis, and staff recommendation.
+12.A.CPC V 19-00065Ordinance No. 19-65 vacating a public right-of-way described as a portion of Tejon Place and the adjacent ten foot alleys south of E. Navajo St. and east of S. Tejon St. within the Maddock's Addition to Ivywild and the Williamson's Addition to Ivywild consisting of 0.104 acres.

+Presenter: Peter Wysocki, Director, Planning and Community Development

+Department Ryan Tefertiller, Manager, Urban Planning Division

+Attachments: V ROW ORD IvywildHotelAlley

+Exhibit A - Legal Description

+Exhibit B - Vacation Plat

+Ryan Tefertiller, Manager, Urban Planning Division, Planning and Community Development, presented the Ordinance for the Ivywild Hotel alley vacation.
+He gave a brief background of the site, and an overview of the application, stakeholder notice, analysis, and staff recommendation.

 Councilmember Geislinger asked if the public notification postcards were only for the alleyway vacation and not the proposed hotel.
-Mr. Tefertiller only for the alleyway vacation and not the proposed hotel.
 Mr. Tefertiller confirmed they were and stated when the applications are received for the proposed hotel project, a significant public notification process will take place.